IMA Policy

 4. Security assertions: The end goal of measurements and attestation is to permit the verifier to assess the security state of the attester.
 The verifier does this by comparing the event log hashes to approved lists.
 For example, the verifier might have a list of file hashes for executables and shared libraries.

-However, items that change often will not have approved hashes.
-Hashes cannot be reversed to calculate the item.
+However, files that change often will not have approved hashes.
+Hashes cannot be reversed to calculate the file.
 Therefore, the verifier cannot assess its security properties.

 Appraise Policy Rule Design